montagestudio/todo-blackberry-dynamics/README.md

 The step 7 shows an SDK tool named “Good Dynamics Sdk” instead of “BlackBerry Dynamics Sdk”.

+3. `cd plugins/cordova-plugin-bbd-base/ && npm install && cd ../../`

-3. `cd SampleApplications/ToDoBBD/`
+4. `cd SampleApplications/ToDoBBD/`

-4. `cordova plugin add ../../plugins/cordova-plugin-bbd-configure`
+5. `cordova plugin add ../../plugins/cordova-plugin-bbd-configure`

 In order to make this command works, you might need to rename the folder `blackberry` to `good` at the path `/Users/<user>/Library/Android/sdk`.